TritonDataCenter/manta-marlin/README.md

     ff:4a:ad:ac:92:86:ec:d2:5a:9d:88:c8:e8:12:8d:15

-To run the test suite, you must also copy the ssh key of the "poseidon" user to "$HOME/.ssh/id\_rsa{,.pub}".
-You can get this key from the "ops" Manta zone.
+To run the test suite, you must also copy the ssh key of the "poseidon" user to to your dev zone.
+By default, the tests expect it in "$HOME/.ssh/id\_rsa{,.pub}".
+However, you can also set the MANTA_KEY environment variable if it located somewhere else.
+You can get the poseidon key from the "ops" Manta zone.
 If your dev zone is on the same box as the ops zone, you can do this with:

     # cp /zones/$(vmadm lookup alias=~ops)/root/root/.ssh/id_rsa* \
          /zones/$YOUR_DEV_ZONE_UUID/root/$YOUR_LOGIN_NAME/.ssh